cloudaware/compliance-policies/ce/ca/azure/storage/secure-transfer-required/description.md

 ### From Azure Portal

 1. Go to `Storage Accounts`.
-2. For each storage account, go to `Configuration`.
+2. For each storage account, under `Settings`, click `Configuration`.
 3. Ensure that `Secure transfer required` is set to `Enabled`.

 ### From Azure CLI